 How we monitor this website

 Our website platform, available at m.luton.gov.uk is tested every 7 days.
-The tests are carried out by the Luton Council web team using Siteimprove accessibility reports.
-Tests are scheduled automatically and are monitored by the Digital Services team.
+The tests are carried out by the Luton Council Digital team using Siteimprove accessibility reports.
+Tests are scheduled automatically and are monitored by Digital Services.

 When developing additional content or functionality we use a combination of methods to test the accessibility, including: